ittner/newslinkrss/README.md

 of Unix operating system (e.g. Linux).
 I was planning to write some detailed documentation but gave I just up.
-There is no much hope of making it friendly to casual users when every use case requires complex command lines, abuse of regular expressions, timefmt strings, etc.
+There is no much hope of making it friendly to casual users when every use case requires complex command lines, abuse of regular expressions, timefmt strings, XPath, etc.

 Everything would be just easier if websites simply provided clean and complete RSS or Atom feeds, but these are becoming rarer every day.
 Most sites